Manacervela/Manacervela/README.md

 - 👋 Hi, I’m Marion Cervela @Manacervela
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Figma, JS to become an expert in web design.

 <!---
 Manacervela/Manacervela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.